-- An order suspending or revoking a person's privilege to hunt with a firearm.
+- a.
+An order enjoining the person from threatening to commit or committing acts of domestic violence against the alleged victim; - b.
+An order prohibiting the person from harassing, annoying, telephoning, contacting or otherwise communicating with the alleged victim, whether directly or indirectly; - c.
+An order directing the person to vacate or stay away from the home of the alleged victim and to stay away from any other location where the victim is likely to be; - d.
+An order prohibiting the person from using or possessing a firearm or other weapon as specified by the court; - e.
+An order suspending or revoking a person's privilege to hunt with a firearm.
 The authority to revoke or suspend privileges extends to the rights of tribal members to hunt pursuant to the provisions of the Treaty of June 11, 1855, 12 Stat.
-957 and subsequent treaties and agreements; - An order prohibiting the person from possession or consumption of alcohol or controlled substances; or - Any other order needed to protect the safety of the alleged victim and to assure the appearance of the person in court. - 3.
+957 and subsequent treaties and agreements; - f.
+An order prohibiting the person from possession or consumption of alcohol or controlled substances; or - g.
+Any other order needed to protect the safety of the alleged victim and to assure the appearance of the person in court. - 3.
 Copies.
-The court shall provide a copy of the conditions to the arrested or charged person upon his release.
-Failure to provide the person with a copy of the conditions of release does not invalidate the conditions if the arrested or charged person has notice of the conditions. - Hearing.
+The court shall provide a copy of the conditions to the arrested or charged person upon their release.
+Failure to provide the person with a copy of the conditions of release does not invalidate the conditions if the arrested or charged person has notice of the conditions. - 4.
+Hearing.
 If conditions of release are imposed without a hearing, a defendant may request a hearing before the court to review the conditions. - D. [Insert cross-reference to DV chapter and victim notification requirements].

-Section 2.10.23 Bail Form and Conditions
+Section 2.10.037 Bail Form and Conditions

-- A. The definition below applies to this section only. - Defaulter means a person who fails to fulfill a duty, obligation, or undertaking, especially to pay a debt. - B. Bail Schedule.
+- A. This definition applies to this section only: Defaulter means a person who fails to fulfill a duty, obligation, or undertaking, especially to pay a debt. - B. Bail Schedule.
 The Chief Judge of the Nez Perce Tribal Court shall establish and post a schedule of bail for offenses to be used by law enforcement officers prior to first appearance/arraignment.
 The schedule may be revised yearly, at the discretion of the Chief Judge.
 Bail shall be specifically set by a judge for any offense not listed on the posted bail schedule. - C. Amount.
-A defendant shall be admitted to bail in an amount which in the judgment of the judge is necessary and sufficient to ensure the defendant's presence at future court proceedings at which defendant's presence is required. - D. Form of Bail Bonds and Place of Deposit.
-A defendant admitted to bail shall execute a bond for this appearance in court on a designated day, and from day to day thereafter as the judge may deem appropriate.
-The bail bond may be in the form of cash, some type of surety arrangement, or other kind of security as may be acceptable in the judgment of the judge.
-A personal or own recognizance bond may be allowed by the judge at his discretion in lieu of cash, surety or other kind of security bond.
-The bond shall be made and deposited in the office of the clerk of the court. - E. Disposition of Bail. - Forfeiture.
-If there is a breach of conditions, of a bond, the judge may declare a forfeiture of the bail.
-The judge may direct that a forfeiture be set aside, upon such conditions as the judge may impose, if it appears that justice does not require the enforcement of the forfeiture.
+A defendant shall be admitted to bail in an amount which in the judgment of the judge is necessary and sufficient to ensure the defendant's presence at future court proceedings at which defendant's presence is required.